+FIN 207 Cr.3

 FIN 474/574 Cr.3

 This course presents the financial analysis industry standard models for determining the value of equity securities.
 Emphasis is placed on the calculations of cost of capital and equity value and the sensitivity analysis of the results.
 Students will be required to create and present a sell-side analyst report.
 Prerequisite: FIN 370, FIN 380; junior standing.
-Offered Fall.
+Offered Occasionally.

 FIN 475/575 Cr.3